MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/onboarding-teaching-tips-tours.md

 A key element in educating users about [!INCLUDE [prod_short](../includes/prod_short.md)] pages and concepts is the *tour*.
 A tour is a sequence of *teaching tips*.

-Teaching tips can be defined at the page level, the "page teaching tip" and followed by teaching tips at the control level, the *control teaching tips*.
-Both types of teaching tips can be created or overwritten by using the .AL properties **AboutTitle** and **AboutText**.
+Teaching tips can be defined at the page level, the *page teaching tip*, and be followed by teaching tips at the control level, the *control teaching tips*.
+Both types of teaching tips defined by the .AL properties **AboutTitle** and **AboutText**, and an extension can overwrite teaching tips in the default version.

 ## Page teaching tips